How Much Does A Strapping Machine Cost?

-- If you are looking at justifying the cost of an automatic strapping machine, you will mainly be looking to save costs on labor due to volume.
-Automatic Strappers will do the work of manual labor faster, more consistently, and better.
+- If you are looking at justifying the cost of an automatic strapper, you will mainly be looking to save costs on labor due to volume.
+Automatic strappers will do the work of manual labor faster, more consistently, and better.
 With only one operator required, you can justify the cost of this machine with throughput and reduced labor force.

 - A basic fully-automated strapper has conveyor belts on top.
 It automatically starts and stops at proportionate distances and fully straps products with no manual labor.

-- To justify a fully-automated strapping machine, you need high volumes.
+- To justify a fully-automated strapper, you need high volumes.
 An example case would be strapping 1,000 bundles of print per shift.

 - A low-end fully-automated strapper can handle upwards of 35,000 packages per week with two straps per item.